26 Nov 2019 - 26 Nov 2019

 Why should you attend?

-- How to train staff to be more proactive in diverting or managing crises.
+- Training staff to be proactive in avoiding or managing a crisis